|Projects and Initiatives Management||145GPE|

 |This course aims to give students the basic notions on the management of projects and enterprises, as well as the tools associated with this management.
 It is intended to address practical issues related to the management to enable a better approach of young engineers and architects to the practices of construction, integrating knowledge from other disciplines.|

 Students should be able to organize and manage a project team; coordinate project management and developments in its different phases; to provide appropriate planning and control of project teams and the implementation of a development.
-It will be asked to the students to carry out practical work for the application of acquired knowledge.

 Civil construction agents, working regimes, Agents competencies and responsibilities, project/execution co-ordination, Project analysis, Contest processes, Work Measurements, principles, rules and control.
 Costs and budgets, Costs structure, Prices, Direct costs calculation.
 Construction works planning, Optimisation criteria, planning techniques.
 Resources planning.